jamillambert/jamillambert/README.md

-An experienced professional with over 15 year working as a medical physicist in proton therapy, utilizing C++, Python (NumPy, Pandas), Octave (MATLAB), and LabVIEW to develop software for controlling equipment and analyzing measurement data.
-Additionally, used python to automate processes in the Raystation treatment planning system.
+An experienced professional with over 15 year working as a medical physicist in proton therapy, including coding in C++, Python (NumPy, Pandas), Octave (MATLAB), and LabVIEW to develop software for controlling measurement equipment and analyzing data.

 Studied computer science (C++, Java) and a PhD in physics at Sydney University.

-Recently decided to transition full-time into software engineering.
+Recently transitioned to full-time software engineering.
 Currently focusing on Open Source Software Development in Rust, taking advantage of recent developments in AI to improve productivity.